Caffeine supplement image

 Benefits by Use Case

 Boosts alertness and reduces sleepiness by blocking adenosine receptors.
 Effects typically last 3-6 hours but vary individually.
+Best for combating fatigue during work or study.

 Mechanism of Action